-Extractors: Extractor fans are provided in kitchens and some bathrooms and require regular cleaning by the user to keep them working effectively.
+Extractors and Ventilation: Extractor fans are provided in kitchens and some bathrooms and require regular cleaning by the user to keep them working effectively.
 Cooker hood filters to be replaced every 3 months to avoid increased fire risk.
 Please notify the Property Department if faulty.
+Occupants to ensure that they are aware where the relevant isolator switches are located.